mehrdadkashefi/bci-motor-imagery-project/README.md

 csp.py:

-A python code for classifying EEG using classical method of using frequency band features of EEG and then feature selection using Common Spacial Pattern (CSP) algorythm.
+A python code for classifying EEG using classical method of using frequency band features of EEG and then feature selection using Common Spatial Pattern (CSP) algorythm.